USS Mount Whitney: Ship's name

 The ship is named for Mount Whitney, a peak in the Sierra Nevada mountain range of California.
 Mount Whitney is the highest summit in the contiguous United States, with an elevation of 14505 ft.

 Capability

-Mount Whitney is the most sophisticated Command, Control, Communications, Computer, and Intelligence (C4I) ship ever commissioned, She incorporates various elements of the most advanced C4I equipment and gives the embarked Joint Task Force Commander the capability to effectively command all units under their command.
+Mount Whitney is a Command, Control, Communications, Computer, and Intelligence (C4I) ship.
+She incorporates various elements of advanced C4I equipment and gives the embarked Joint Task Force Commander the capability to effectively command all units under their command.

 Mount Whitney can transmit and receive large amounts of secure data to and from any point on earth through HF, VHF, UHF, and SHF (satellite) communications channels.
-This electronic technology enables the Joint Intelligence Center and Joint Operations Center to provide the most timely intelligence and operational support available in the Navy.
+This electronic technology enables the Joint Intelligence Center and Joint Operations Center to provide timely intelligence and operational support to the rest of the Navy.

 Ship history

 1970s and 1980s

 From 1971 to 2005, Mount Whitney served as the flagship for Commander Second Fleet/Commander Striking Fleet Atlantic.